AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 # Add Classroom Locations

 Administrators can create and manage a library of Classroom Locations to reuse when setting up instructor-led training events in the Classroom and Virtual Classrooms module.
 For each location, you can define details such as the location name, seat limit, and additional information, including a location URL.
-Authors and Administrators can then select these predefined locations when creating classroom training.
+Authors can then select these predefined locations when creating a course.

 By default, Adobe Learning Manager uses a single-field location format.
 For organizations that manage Classroom Locations across multiple countries and languages, Learning Manager also supports a structured four-field format that includes **Country**, **State/Province/Region**, **City**, and **Location Name**.
 This format provides additional capabilities such as location-based filtering and language support for individual locations.
 Administrators can switch to the four-field format through a one-time migration.